LW2904/basic-steambot/README.md

-# An introduction to Steam Bots and JS as a whole.
+# An introduction to building Steam Bots and JS as a whole.

 This is aimed at complete beginners, but even those who know their way around JS and want to get into building Bots using Steam can benefit from reading this.